 We realised that […] there was no way we would be able to pay the mortgage without my returning to work part-time.
 Then, on closer inspection of our bills and expenditure, we realised I would actually have to return to work full-time.
 My dreams of full-time motherhood were shattered…[source: local free parenting magazine]

-The good news is that there are steps you can take, both before and after having children, to make it possible for one parent to stay at home and raise the children, while still meeting expenses and living comfortably.
+But if you want to be a stay at home parent, there are steps you can take, both before and after having children, to make it possible for one parent to stay at home and raise the children, while still meeting expenses and living comfortably.

 (The mother quoted above was able to realise her dream of full-time motherhood with some creative financial problem solving).

 You don’t need a high income to live on a single wage.
-Our after tax income is around $34,000AUD plus the Family Tax Benefit (much of which we would also receive even if I was working).

 What is important is your ratio of expenses to income.
-In other words, are you able work it so that you spend less than you earn, regardless of how much you earn?
+In other words, are you able to work it so that you spend less than you earn, regardless of how much you earn?

-1. your total income after children
+Work out your income after kids

 To get an accurate picture of your total income once you or your partner leave the workforce, write down the following: